gazebosim/design/finding_resources.md

 * `my_model/meshes/shape.stl`

+Ignition developers should always fallback to stripping schemes after failing to load resources with a scheme, **for all resource types**.

 #### Prefixes

 **Installation path**

 Libraries may install resources such as plugins and worlds that can be found at runtime.
-In general, libraries that handle a given resource type should automatically find all resources of that type that are installed by all Ignition libraries.
+In general, libraries that handle a given resource type should automatically find **all resources of that type that are installed by all Ignition libraries**.

 For example, users can load GUI plugins installed with both Ignition Gazebo and Ignition GUI by referring to their shared library's filename stripped of the